Popscotch/Clicker-Game-Tutorial/README.md

 Now the `clicksPerSecond` value still doesn't actually do anything yet, you first need to add some functionality to allow it to increase our clicks over time, and you also want to see this happening visually without having to do anything.

-This is possible using `setInterval` function.
+This is possible using the `setInterval` function.

-First, make a `init` function.
-There's nothing special about the word `init`, it's usually a term reserved for functions that are only ran when the page loads up.
+First, make an `init` function.
+There's nothing special about the word `init`, it's usually a term reserved for functions that are executed when the page loads up.

 At the top of your `scripts.js` file, start with adding the following:
 ```JS